-Simply enter these details into the PUBLISH tab of the WEB PROPERTIES dialog.
+Simply enter these details into the PUBLISH tab of the Web Properties dialog.

 Profiles

-Profile: Custom 👻 Delete
+Profile: Webhoster XYZ 🔻 Delete

 FTP Details

-sh your websites directly from this

-tails required to connect to your web this information from your ISP.
+program enter the d ish your websites directly from this etails required to connect to your web t this information from your ISP.

 FTP host address: ftp.webhoster.com

-in nost dddress.

 FTP username: msmith

-only if you want it to be remembered

-password each time y herwise you will be asked for the ou publish.
+Enter password here only if you want it to be remembered on this computer.
+Otherwise you will be asked for the password each time you publish.

-ETD paraword

-FTP password:
+FTP password: Save password in document

-Sub-folder (optional): /site1
+Sub-folder (optional ; /site1

-The website URL is optional, but required if you want your

-gallery. sitemap or be included in the user
+ptional, but required if you want your sitemap or be included in the user

 Website URL: www.myurl.com

-Include my websit e in the user gallery More Info
+Include my websit te in the user gallery More Info

-Include my website entitle user ganety More and
+Save details in cu rrent document Save in profile

 Other settings

-Re-publish change ed files only
+🗹 Re-publish chang ed files only Explore web space

-The optional Sub-folder lets you publish your website into a sub-folder. e.g. if you're publishing to the xara.com domain (of course you can't do this) and want the web address to be;
+The optional Sub-folder lets you publish your website into a sub-folder.

+E.g. if you're publishing to the xara.com domain (of course you can't do this) and want the web address to be;